-But the Canal petered out at 64th Ave because water could no longer get out this far in the canal.
-Ironically, the Canal’s end is just a few hundred yards south of the Gaylord’s water park, where modern pumps and Aurora water bring gallons of liquid treasure to tourists and visitors alike.
+But the Canal petered out at 64th Ave because water could no longer get out this far north.
+Ironically, the Canal’s end is just a few hundred yards south of the Gaylord water park, where modern pumps and Aurora water bring gallons of liquid treasure to tourists and visitors alike.
 So, where water could not get to in the past, water now floods an area that never should have had water in the first place.

 A walk through Green Valley Ranch takes you on the High Line Canal Trail, through the public golf course, and past East Green Valley Ranch Park.

 The Route (click for interactive map):